tackvector/nvim/README.md

 - I want it to be simple.
 - I want it to spark joy.

-I think I've accomplished those things here!
+I think I've accomplished (some of) those things here!
 If you decide to try it, I'd love to know what you think and what changes and recommendations you have for me to improve it!

 ## *The long and tangential*